 There are several proven benefits of stimulating your vagus nerve: headache and migraine relief, reducing stress and anxiety, improving digestion, and reducing inflammation.

 What is the vagus nerve?

-Vagus nerve massage benefit
+Vagus nerve massage benefits

 For migraine relief

-Noninvasive VNS devices are now FDA-cleared for treating and preventing migraine and cluster headaches.
+Sometimes, however, migraine pain is too much, and using a non-invasive vagus nerve stimulator device (VNS) can help.
+Non-invasive VNS devices are now FDA-cleared for treating and preventing migraine and cluster headaches.
 It might be especially beneficial in cases where medications are ineffective in alleviating symptoms.

 For stress and anxiety relief

 The vagus nerve is a crucial component of the human parasympathetic nervous system, which plays a key role in “rest and digest,” or a set of functions that enable us to relax after a stressful period.
 Therefore, the vagus nerve sends information from our brain to our heart and lungs that helps calm us when something causes stress and anxiety.